How to feel at home on the Internet

 I have seen people complain they don’t want to “waste money” every year by owning a domain and a website/blog.
 Well, the whole thing costs less than a Netflix subscription.
 One will benefit you in the long run regardless of your profession, and the other will drain your money and brain in the name of instant gratification and entertainment.
 Choose wisely.

-I use Carrd for my website, Substack for all my blogs, and BigRock as my domain provider.
-I highly recommend these services, obviously.
-If you’d like to setup your site and domain, sign up using the referral links below to get discounts.
+If you’d like to setup your site and domain, sign up using my referral links to get discounts. :)